dhruvsharma1999/personal-projects/README.md

 ## PROJECT THREE:
 ### Natours Blog
 This projects basic structure is from udemy's course on advance CSS and Saas.
-I will try to implement custom features and animations using css and saas.
+I will try to implement custom features and animations using css, sass and other css libraries.

 Code for [Natours Project.](https://github.com/dhruvsharma1999/personal-projects/tree/master/natoursProject)